GetDKAN/dkan/docs/admin/index.rst

 The role of *Site Manager* is broad.
 You'll have access many parts of the site and will need to know what's happening at a high level, but typically a Site Manager isn't dealing with the finer details of content management.

 Other roles, like *Editors* and *Content Creators*, focus on maintaining high quality data and narrative content that both follow standards as well as engage site visitors.
-Get more information about different user roles in the :ref:`People section<user-docs people>` of this playbook.
+Get more information about different user roles in the :ref:`Roles and Permissions Overview <admin/people/dkan_user_accounts.html#roles-and-permissions-overview>` of this playbook.

 As a Site Manager, you build the framework that other roles operate within and build on.
 With that structure in place, you can focus on the overall experience site visitors have as they navigate your Open Data site.
 A Site Manager's objective is to make open data meaningful by reaching citizens and connecting them to the right data at the right time.